American Outdoor Brands, Inc. (AOUT): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-As a spin-off, the initial leadership team transitioned from roles within the former parent company.
-Brian Murphy became the President and CEO, with Andrew Fulmer as CFO, guiding the newly independent entity.
+As a spin-off, the initial leadership transitioned from the former parent company: Brian Murphy was named President and CEO, and Andrew Fulmer served as CFO, guiding the newly independent entity.

 Initial capital/funding

-The company was established through a pro rata distribution of AOUT shares to Smith & Wesson Brands stockholders.
-It began its independent operations with a specific capital structure defined by the separation agreement, designed to support its focus on the outdoor products and accessories market.
+AOUT was established through a pro rata distribution of shares to Smith & Wesson Brands stockholders.
+It began trading on NASDAQ under the symbol AOUT, with a closing price of $17.78 per share on August 25, 2020.
+The capitalization was defined by the separation agreement to support its focus on the outdoor market.

 Year Key Event Significance